 Rodin’s The Kiss comes to Margate

-From 4 October 2011 – 2 September 2012 Auguste Rodin’s The Kiss, 1901-04 a life-size marble sculpture will be installed in the new Sunley Gallery.
+From 4 October 2011 – to 2 September 2012 Auguste Rodin’s The Kiss, 1901-04 a life-size marble sculpture will be installed in the new Sunley Gallery.

 The sculpture’s arrival coincides with our second major exhibition.
-This exhibition explores how youth experience has been reflected in art, culture and the media since the late nineteenth century to the present day and will feature paintings, photographs, items of clothing and early JMW Turner works, many depicting the local area of East Kent.
+This exhibition explores how youth experience has been reflected in art, culture and the media from the late nineteenth century to the present day and will feature paintings, photographs, items of clothing and early JMW Turner works, many depicting the local area of East Kent.

 “Nothing in the World But Youth runs from 17 September 2011- 8 January 2012″.